SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 I am not saying students should be paid to go to school.
 That issue is entirely different.
 Public education is an investment.
 It should be fully funded up to available teaching resources.
-The private schools like [St Mary's Academy](https://www.stmarys.academy/) need to be crowded out, because they are elitist.
+The private schools like [St Mary’s Academy](https://www.stmarys.academy/) need to be crowded out, because they are elitist.

 The placements of Calcea and Ne'Kiya are at the school mean other "less